This is where we will list all of the different knife types and styles.

 The Machete is most notably used in dense jungle regions for its ability to cleanly cut through dense foliage – as well as light, whippy foliage – with a slight whip of the wrist.
 Machetes are typically long and narrow and utilize a thinner blade stock but can sometimes be shorter for easier wielding in dense jungle.
 In certain parts of the world the Machete is also a formidable weapon.

-Named after outdoor writer George Washington Sears (who went by the pen name “Nessmuck” in his writings) the Nessmuck has a very distinct rise on the spine towards the tip.
+Named after outdoor writer George Washington Sears (who went by the pen name “Nessmuk” in his writings) the Nessmuk has a very distinct rise on the spine towards the tip.
 This helps to reinforce the tip and reduce the point for better control during chores that a tip would hinder or be a detriment (such as skinning game).
-The rise on the spine also allowed for a deeper belly, which made the Nessmuck an excellent slicer and bushcraft blade.
+The rise on the spine also allowed for a deeper belly, which made the Nessmuk an excellent slicer and bushcraft blade.

 Hailing from Southeast Asia, the Parang is similar to a Machete in use but is more robust – for stronger chopping – due to Southeast Asia having more woody areas that require a slightly stronger blade.
 The design is noticeably different as well, in that the parang has and upswept arc in the blade profile and dramatic drop at the tip (which can be either a clip point or drop point depending on the maker), where Machete’s typically do not.